What is a Product Journey Map and How to Build One

 Product journey map vs customer journey map

-A product map (also called a user journey map) covers all interactions a user has with your product and is used in UX and product development, while a customer journey map covers all interaction a user has with your brand and product across multiple channels, and platforms, even before the purchase, and is mostly used in marketing and sales.
+A product map covers all interactions a user has with your product and is used in UX and product development, while a customer journey map covers all interactions a user has with your brand and product across multiple channels and platforms, even before the purchase, and is mostly used in marketing and sales.

-Before you can create a customer journey map, you have to decide on your company goal for the finished map.
-This will then determine which type of journey map you need to build to get the best results.
+Before creating an entire customer journey map, you have to decide on your company goal for the finished map.
+This will determine the journey map you need to build for the best results.

 Here are the six types of journey maps product managers use to identify opportunities and create a better user experience.